dewcservices/torchradio/README.md

 pip install git+https://github.com/dewcservices/torchradio.git
 ```

-## Documentation

-The documentation will eventually be hosted on DEWC's internal network.
-For now, you can view the documentation by following these steps:

-1. Clone the repository via HTTPS or SSH.
-2. `cd` into the cloned repository.
-3. Run `pip install . [docs]` to install the documentation's dependencies.
-4. Run `mkdocs serve` and navigate to `localhost:8000` in the browser.

 ## Contributing

 New contributors are always welcome!
 If you would like to contribute, it is recommended you set up your development environment using the following instructions.